 When you fail to pay your rent, your landlord can issue a notice to “pay rent or quit.”
 At that time, you usually have three days to either leave the property or make, at a minimum, a partial payment.

 If you do pay, the eviction notice is nullified.
-If, however, you don’t pay anything and remain on the property, then the landlord can file an eviction lawsuit to have you removed and to be compensated for rent you owe plus court fees.
+If, however, you don’t pay anything and remain on the property, then the landlord can file an eviction lawsuit.
+If you lose the lawsuit, you can be removed and you must compensate the landlord for the rent you owe plus court fees.

 Creating “waste or nuisance” is also cause for eviction and includes things like being extremely messy or not keeping up with the property in an appropriate manner.